andrewjmack/coronary-disease-predictive-model/README.md

 - resources

 ## Exploratory Data Analysis
+One of the first things we noticed when exploring the data was that 172 patients had a cholesterol value of zero recorded in the data.
+Since this value is nonsensical for cholesterol, several methods to address this issue were implemented in the Data_Cleaning.ipynb notebook.
 Ranges for total cholesterol in adults [1]:
     Normal: Less than 200 mg/dL
     Borderline high: 200 to 239 mg/dL
     High: At or above 240 mg/dL
+In addition, we also noted that one patient had a resting blood pressure value of zero in the dataset so this was similarly addressed in the Data_Cleaning.ipynb notebook.

 ## Model Results